Holly Woodlawn

-Holly Woodlawn (October 26, 1946 – December 6, 2015), born Haroldo Santiago Franceschi Rodriguez Danhakl and for some years known as Harold Ajzenberg, was an American actress.
+Holly Woodlawn (born Haroldo Santiago Franceschi Rodriguez Danhakl; October 26, 1946 – December 6, 2015) was an American actress.
 Best known as a Warhol superstar, she appeared in the films Trash (1970) and Women in Revolt (1971).
-She also acted in Off-off Broadway theater productions.
-In 1991, Woodlawn published a memoir entitled A Low Life in High Heels.

-Woodlawn was mentioned in Lou Reed's 1972 hit song "Walk on the Wild Side".
+Her career extended to cabaret, and she was among those named in Lou Reed's 1972 hit song "Walk on the Wild Side".
+Woodlawn published the memoir A Low Life in High Heels in 1991.

 Early life

 Holly Woodlawn was born Haroldo Santiago Franceschi Rodriguez Danhakl on October 26, 1946 in Juana Díaz, Puerto Rico.
 Woodlawn's father was a German-American who was a soldier in the U.S. Army, and Woodlawn's mother was Puerto Rican.
 Woodlawn's mother moved to New York for work.
 While there, she met and married Joseph Ajzenberg when they were both working as wait staff at a Catskills resort.
 The family moved to Miami Beach, where Woodlawn's name was changed to Harold Ajzenberg.

 Woodlawn later said that she "came out very young...
 I was having sex when I was seven and eight in the bushes with my uncles and cousins - of course, they were only 11 or 12 themselves...
 Then Miami Beach.
 All the Cubans arrived after Castro took over, and that's where I really came out, on 21st Street in Miami Beach".

 Woodlawn has stated that in Miami Beach, she "was going to school, getting stones thrown at me and being beaten up by homophobic rednecks".
 In 1962, aged 15 or 16, Woodlawn ran away from home, heading north from Florida to New York City with some "Cuban queens".
 Woodlawn has said that she left home with only $27 and began hitchhiking.
 As Lou Reed stated in his 1972 song "Walk on the Wild Side", Woodlawn plucked her eyebrows while on her journey to New York City.
 She adopted the name Holly from Holly Golightly, the heroine of Breakfast at Tiffany's.
 In her memoir, A Low Life in High Heels, she said: "At the age of 16, when most kids were cramming for trigonometry exams, I was turning tricks, living off the streets and wondering when my next meal was coming.
 But what bothered me the most was that I gave up the senior prom for this kind of life."

 Upon arriving in New York City, she "'met this guy who fell in love with me and asked me to be his girlfriend.
 I started taking hormones for a sex-change and lived as his wife, working in the days as a clothing model at Saks Fifth Avenue...
 And for six or seven years they never knew I was a boy.
 Not a clue!'"
 By 1969, she had decided against sex reassignment surgery.